Hey everybody, and welcome to PT Pioneer.

 That way, you’ll have a good base to carry you through the initial phases of your career.

-Being employed allows you the benefit of a fixed guaranteed income along with numerous employment benefits, as you can imagine.
+Being employed allows you the benefit of a fixed guaranteed income and numerous employment benefits, as you can imagine.

-It’s also a good way to learn the ropes in terms of accessing and working with clients, learning the necessary protocols and methodologies when it comes to physical activity, and building a solid reputation, and understanding different fitness goals.
+It’s also a good way to learn the ropes in accessing and working with clients, learning the necessary protocols and methodologies for physical activity, building a solid reputation, and understanding different fitness goals.

 Your ideal scenario would be working in a facility run by one of the major commercial gym franchises in the UK.